 It’s also a common issue to have too many database queries.
 Try installing Query Monitor plugin and in the frontend, open the top admin’s bar stats and check there.
 For example in London’s demo frontpage which is pretty large, it has around ~300+ database queries eg: https://d.pr/i/jcsE1z .
 Make sure to keep this number low.

 Please know that if you’re going to use a caching plugin, these DB queries will be cached for visitors and non-admin logged in users.

 This is definitely a great tool for getting all sorts of feedback about speed, site performance and accessibility.
-It’s best to try fixing as many issues as possible.
+It’s best to try fixing or improving as many issues as possible.
 Most issues though, rely more on the server and user-side improvements.
-Meaning that it’s mostly up to you to optimize your website through the suggestions i mentioned in this article.
+Meaning that it’s mostly up to you to optimise your website through the suggestions i mentioned in this article.
 Rey as a tool, can only improve its code to be faster, and in time it will keep doing that, however this is just a fraction of the overall big picture.

 So should you stress too much?
 In my opinion no, not that much.
 Even billion dollar companies like Apple, Walmart, Asos or Target, barely get a +30 grade eg: https://d.pr/i/cpfMIo .

 But.
 If you have the resources and time to invest in greater performance, definitely do it.
 It will only increase your site’s user experience.